yikwun/jekyll-now/projects.md

 ## Let's Stay Healthy!

 As emerging technologies gradually conquer the digital era, the software that powers them become ever more important.
-A combination of the smartwatch with the smartphone... (not finished!)
+HEALTH-E is an application that seamlessly pairs a user's smartphone with their smartwatch, making use of its sensors, to achieve consistent health monitoring.

 ![_config.yml]({{ site.baseurl }}/images/health_e.png){: .center }

 Note: Graph does not contain any data because no smartwatch was connected at the time this image was captured.

+The goal of the application is to replace the unreliable and costly health monitoring systems currently being deployed with technologies more readliy available to the consumer.
+HEALTH-E stores crucial information about the user including emergency contact, location, time, and recent history in order to reliably notify emergency personnel in the case of an emergency.
+When the continuously tracked heart rate experiences a significant discrepancy (80 bpm decreases to 20 bpm), the application will automatically contact the emergency contact after a few seconds, allowing time for the user to dismiss any false positives.

+This project was completed in collaboration with Ali N. and Vincent Z. over the course of four months.
+The entire process included a pitch to clients (instructors and classmates), prototype, oral defence of technologies being used, and ultimately the final product.

 Visit the Repository: <https://github.com/yikwun/HEALTH-E>

-## Project 3
+## Battle Simulator

 Placeholder text